UICIDEAS/IDEA_322/SYLLABUS.md

 All artists use some form of research to create artwork, whether their process is intuitive or empirical.
 How might you introduce different methods of research into your own practice?
 How might you make use of available archives, design surveys, or develop with people from different disciplinary backgrounds?
 What are the advantages of group projects, and what are those of individual arts-based research?

 This course is an overview of arts-based research as an interdisciplinary, humanistic, and qualitative research methodology.
-Emphasis will be placed on applied, practice-led research in realization and refinement of interdisciplinary art projects.
+Emphasis will be placed on applied, practice-led research in the realization and refinement of interdisciplinary art projects.

 ***